-- Four-Year Study Plan by category
+- Program Plan by Category

-- Four-Year Study Plan Calendar
+- Four-Year Study Plan Calendar (chronological sequence)

-There is no official application deadline, but students are strongly encouraged to begin the application process very early in the semester, and to submit a fall semester application by October 1, or a spring semester application by the Tuesday following spring recess.
+There is no official application deadline, but students are strongly encouraged to begin the application process very early in the semester, and to submit a fall semester application by November 1, or a spring semester application by the Tuesday following spring recess.
 A student whose proposal is approved can enter the Pike Program in the semester that follows.

 - Research available options and similar programs elsewhere.

 - Organize a plan for your courses for all four years of College.
 Use the draft/proposal templates.

-- Submit all application materials.
+- Submit all application materials as a package.

 - The three-person Pike faculty review committee reviews your proposal.